FraudBuster/strongswan-formula/README.rst

 ``strongswan.config``
 -------------------

-This state will configure the strongswan service and has a depency on ``strongswan.install`` via include list.
+This state will configure the strongswan service and has a dependency on ``strongswan.install`` via include list.

 Configuration is splitted: